Nair Brigade

-In the early years, only Nairs were admitted into this brigade.
-Later, the unit was expanded and several sub-units were formed.
-The name Nair Brigade remained unchanged, even following the admittance of non-Nairs.
 The headquarters of the brigade was in Thiruvananthapuram (Trivandrum).

-History
+Origin and history

+The Nairs are the major aristocratic martial caste of Kerala.
+Each region is governed or ruled by Nair landlords or leaders with titles such as Pillai, Kurup, Kaimals, etc. The military setup of Nairs includes Nair soldiers who are encompassed under Nair landlords.
+There are hundreds of Nair lords in each kingdom, and these Nair landlords unite in times of emergency or at the request of Rajas or kings.
+Sometimes, they have more power or influence over the kings.

-The army of Travancore was modernised by Marthanda Varma, who is known as "the maker of modern Travancore".The first Commander in Chief of his army was Kumaraswamy Pillai, who was a veteran soldier.
-Thanu Pillai, brother of then Dalawa Arumukham Pillai was made the Lieutenant Commander.
-He defeated the Dutch army with the Travancore army in 1741 at the Battle of Colachel and captured the Dutch commander Captain Eustachius De Lannoy.
+Nair Brigade defeated the Dutch army with the Travancore army in 1741 at the Battle of Colachel and captured the Dutch commander Captain Eustachius De Lannoy.

 Marthanda Varma agreed to spare the Dutch captain's life on the condition that he joined his army and trained his soldiers on modern lines.

 The Travancore army was reorganised as the Travancore Nair Brigade in 1818.
 The Travancore Army was considered a part of the Indian State Forces from 1935.
 The units were known as the First, Second and Third Travancore infantry.
 The State Forces consisted of infantry units, the State Forces Artillery, the Travancore Training Centre, the Sudarsan Guards and the State Forces Band.
 With the integration of the State into the Indian Union, the Nair Brigade was integrated into the Indian Army as the 9th Battalion Madras Regiment (1st Travancore) and the 16th Battalion of the Madras Regiment (2nd Travancore) in 1954.

+In the early years, only Nairs were admitted into this brigade.
+Later, the unit was expanded and several sub-units were formed.
+These Non-Nairs act as secondary Travancore soldiers under the control of Rajas or Nairs.
+The name Nair Brigade remained unchanged, even following the admittance of non-Nairs.

+Military operations

+Travancore-Dutch war

+The Battle of Colachel was fought on 10 August 1741 between the Indian kingdom of Travancore and the Dutch East India Company.
+During the Travancore-Dutch War, King Travancore (1729–1758) forces defeated the Dutch East India Company's forces led by Admiral Eustachius De Lannoy on 10 August 1741.
+The Dutch never recovered from the defeat and no longer posed a large colonial threat to India.
+Travancore won the war with the notable military service of the Travancore Nair Brigade at the sea and seashore, while Anantha Padmanabhan Pillai served as the commander-in-chief of the army on land.